FabienFerrero/SUniCA/README.md

 The RAK3172 module must be updated to support the latest features.
 The process to update RAK3172 can be found on this link : [RF210 RAK3172 firmware](https://github.com/XuanMinh201/RF210/tree/main)

-# EXAMPLES
+# EXAMPLES & TUTORIALS

-Examples are available on : [Example Readme](https://github.com/FabienFerrero/SUniCA/blob/main/Examples/README.md)
+Examples and Tutorials are available on : [Example Readme](https://github.com/FabienFerrero/SUniCA/blob/main/Examples/README.md)
+The different features of the RF210 board can be tested with simple AT-COMMAND.

 # License